 Conclusions can have presumable nature and can be compound.
 For example:

 Based on investigation of the found footprints, there has been made a conclusion that the yeti does exist.

 Thus, conclusions as opposed to results never shall begin with introductory words, but shall contain concise and complete citable formulation of a law/ phenomenon/ regularity/ correlation/ assumption.
 On the contrary, formulation of results shall begin with introductory words representing ways of obtaining the results: There was obtained/found/revealed/implemented/introduced.
 Description of results does not necessarily need to be complete and concise, i.e. include the CONCLUSION, but in any case, it should indicate what has been DONE.

 × Conclusion (as required).
 Conclusion should contain description of premises and ways of further research works, including those on introduction of obtained results.

-- Reference list (no less than 20 sources).
+8. Reference list (no less than 20 sources).
 Examples of reference list formatting can be viewed here.
-(Appendix 4 to the Guidelines).

 By submitting a manuscript, the author takes full responsibility for its content.
 The material mast to be original and must not be previously published or submitted for publication elsewhere.
 The Editors retain the right to decline the manuscript or to forward it to the author for revision if it does not meet the Journal’s requirements.